lynnpye/sl_triggers/extern/libraries/ostim/sl_triggers_function_library_ostim.md

 **Description**

-string: returns the SceneID the targetActor is in; "" if not in a scene
+Returns: string: the SceneID the targetActor is in; "" if not in a scene

+**Parameters**

+    Form: actor: target Actor

 **Example**